Alpine Wonderland: Switzerland 8 Day Itinerary

 Another amazing thing you can do in St. Moritz is to ride the famous Bernina Express train through the snowy mountains to a place called Alp Grum, which takes about an hour.
 The journey is actually included in the Swiss Travel Pass (though you’ll need to reserve your seat in advance).
 Once you get to the top the views of the nearby glaciers and mountains are out of this world.

-For a taste of pure luxury, we stayed at Badrutt’s Palace Hotel, which is a 5-star resort located in the centre of St. Moritz, featuring six restaurants and a gorgeous indoor pool.
 The coolest thing about this hotel is that in the Summer there’s a tennis court for guests to enjoy, which turns into an ice skating rink in the Winter!
 As you’d expect, the rooms are seriously elegant and overlook the surrounding mountains.
 You can even have your own butler (upon request!)

 Badrutt's Palace Hotel